pingcap/docs-tidb-operator/en/pd-recover.md

     kubectl edit tc ${cluster_name} -n ${namespace}
     ```

     Because the PD cluster is in an abnormal state, TiDB Operator cannot synchronize the change above to PD StatefulSet.
-Then you need to execute the following command to set the value of PD StatefulSet `spec.replicas` to `1`.
+You need to execute the following command to set the value of PD StatefulSet `spec.replicas` to `1`.

     {{< copyable "shell-regular" >}}